AkagiShigeru/collaboration-maddpg/README.md

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
-Thus, the goal of each agent is to keep the ball in play.
+Thus, the goal of each agent is to keep the ball in play as long as possible.

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+The state space of size 24 consists of 3 instances of the observation space for the last three environment steps.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,

 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
-- This yields a single **score** for each episode.
+- This yields a single score for each episode.

-The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.
+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ## How to use the code